kabs-d/KARL-on-Videos/docs/experiment_1_object_read_attention.md

 ## Map Definition

 KARL reads a frame through an encoder attention block that mixes latent-token queries with the original `16×16` image/VQGAN grid.
-For an active latent index `k`, I extract the encoder attention from latent query `k` to the image-grid keys:
+For an active latent index `k`, I extract the attention map from latent query `k` to the image-grid keys:

 ```text
 read_map(k) = mean_heads Attention(q_latent[k], K_input_grid) in R^{16x16}